-Track system: Give details of hangers/ rollers where options are available.
-On power operated doors an auxiliary top track is required to allow the panels to fold correctly.
+- Track system: Give details of hangers/ rollers where options are available.
+On power-operated doors, an auxiliary top track is required to allow the panels to fold correctly.

 Door leaf: Give brief construction details where the product reference is not definitive.
+For glazing, see general guidance 2.5.

-Finish as delivered: Select from manufacturer's options.
+- Finish as delivered: Select from manufacturer's options.

 Specify site painting in section M60.